gardener/etcd-backup-restore/README.md

 ### Etcdbrctl server

-With sub-command `server` you can start a http server which exposes the initialization functionality shown in above section over http.
+With sub-command `server` you can start a http server which exposes an endpoint to initialize etcd over REST interface.
 The server also keeps on backup schedule thread running to have periodic backups.
-This is mainly made available to maintain etcd running over kubernetes framework.
-You can deploy the example [manifest](./example/etcd-statefulset.yaml) on kubernetes cluster to have highly available etcd.
+This is mainly made available to manage an etcd instance running in a Kubernetes cluster.
+You can deploy the example [manifest](./example/etcd-statefulset.yaml) on a Kubernetes cluster to have an fault resilient etcd instance.

 ## Dependency management

 We use [Dep](https://github.com/golang/dep) to manage golang dependencies..
 In order to add a new package dependency to the project, you can perform `dep ensure -add <PACKAGE>` or edit the `Gopkg.toml` file and append the package along with the version you want to use as a new `[[constraint]]`.

 ### Updating dependencies
 The `Makefile` contains a rule called `revendor` which performs a `dep ensure -update` and a `dep prune` command.
 This updates all the dependencies to its latest versions (respecting the constraints specified in the `Gopkg.toml` file).
-The command also installs the packages which do not yet exist in the `vendor` folder but are specified in the `Gopkg.toml` (in case you have added new ones).
+The command also installs the packages which do not already exist in the `vendor` folder but are specified in the `Gopkg.toml` (in case you have added new ones).

 ```sh
 make revendor